learning-paths/pathway-clojure/content/index.md

 I think of Clojure as _**a way of building software**_ that is uniquely facilitated by Clojure's novel design.
 Clojure is the brainchild of Rich Hickey, who dedicated years of thoughtful design to bring a trifecta of harmonious programming artifacts into the world.
 These are Clojure, [ClojureScript](https://clojurescript.org/), and [Datomic](http://www.datomic.com/).

 Clojure runs on top of the Java Virtual Machine (JVM), itself an industrial grade computing platform.
+The JVM is a massively popular compilation target.
+This means that almost all popular languages such as Ruby and Python have variants that run on the JVM, thus allowing your Clojure code to inter-operate with any available Java, Ruby, Python software.

+Another variant of Clojure, [Clojure CLR](https://clojure.org/about/clojureclr), runs atop the Common Language Runtime (CLR), on which Microsoft's .NET technologies such C# run.
+The CLR and JVM host the vast majority of modern business and enterprise software applications in existence today.
+This is unlikely to change any time soon and when it does the most likely candidate to unseat these two behemoths will the web's darling language, JavaScript.
+Clojure is ready for that change too.

-ClojureScript brings Clojure's strengths to web development, and anywhere else that JavaScript runs.
+ClojureScript brings Clojure's strengths to web development, both in the Web Browser and in Node.js, a massively popular JavaScript platform which derives its power from the ever-growing and freely available 475,000 Open Source software application which service as convenient building blocks in the JavaScript ecosystem.

 The Datomic database allows database queries to be written by a wider swath of the population because these queries are structured the way people think, not around the needs of the computer.
 Not many programming languages can claim to share design continuity with any database, much less one of Datomic's caliber.

+Clojure's broad reach and power are limited only by our individual and collective creativity.
+Defining Clojure is a bit like trying to answer the question, "What is Music?"
+The answer really depends on *You*.

+### Clojure is General

+**Clojure is a general language**.
+It can be used to write any software otherwise written in any of these other languages mentioned above, but in a more uniform and sound manner, thus improving reliability and ease maintenance, which ultimately drives down costs.
+Clojure's general nature means that there are several different ways of accomplishing your goals.
+I recommend that you choose a problem you want to solve, ask help from our helpful community, and follow your nose to use Clojure to solve your specific problem.
+This will help you discover the unique way in which Clojure can improve your life.

 Clojure is declarative in nature.
 Ideally, well-written clojure is like having a conversation about what we need from the computer, generally some form of information processing.
 Let me qualify that statement by being candid with you.
 In order for you to be a proficient conversationalist in clojure will likely take two years of practice, several days per week.
 The effort is justified in the additional power and capability you will have as a Clojure programmer above and beyond what you could do in another language in twice that amount of time or more, if ever.

 ### Clojure is a Lisp